noahweingand/personal-website/noahweingand/README.md

 Created with HTML and CSS.
 I use JavaScript for some visual art using the p5.js library.

 # Plans
+-   Make responsive (html and css)
--   Edit some CSS and JS art
+-   Figure out how to format JS art better (possibly in background?)
 -   Update Resume as PDF, not JPG
 -   Deploy